 Math and science have always been my favorite subjects in school, but for the longest time, I didn’t know what I wanted to major in.
 My dad, a chemical engineer, encouraged me to learn about biomedical engineering.
 I found that biomedical engineering is a great combination of both math and science, and I discovered how much I’ll be able to help people through a career in this field.

 The Northwestern faculty I’ve been privileged to learn from and get to know have blessed me greatly.
 First, they love their fields of study!
 Dr. [Zachary] Varpness is obsessed with organic chemistry, and Dr. [Emily] Grace truly thinks physics is the coolest thing ever.
-This makes learning from them very desirable.
-Nonetheless, Northwestern professors aren’t here just to teach me biology, calculus, physics or organic chemistry—they’re here to build relationships with students and walk alongside us in our faith.
-I have probably learned as much or more about who God is and how much he loves me from my professors as I have learned about the subject matter.
-This is something I truly cherish.
-My professors have invested greatly in me, and I can’t thank them enough.
+That makes learning from them very desirable.
+But Northwestern professors aren’t here just to teach biology, calculus, physics or organic chemistry—they’re here to build relationships with students and walk alongside them in their faith.
+I probably learned as much or more about who God is and how much he loves me from my professors as I have learned about the subject matter.
+That is something I truly cherish.
+My professors invested greatly in me, and I can’t thank them enough.

 Studying math and science has impacted my faith immensely.
 It’s taught me about who God is.
 God knows fully the things we study and continually struggle to comprehend.
 He knows the math, the physics, the biology and the organic chemistry.
 He knows it all because he created it all!

 I grew as a person in every way at Northwestern—academically, emotionally and spiritually.
 I learned so much about myself, others and the world around me.
 Northwestern is a beautiful, fun and safe place that truly changes students’ lives if they let it.

 At Washington University, undergraduates work in every single lab on campus.
 There are multitude opportunities to get research experience, and many of the professors at WashU are tops in their field.
 I really am learning from the best!